 Where do you expect most of your webpage traffic to come from?
 You should know this before you start writing.
 Your audience and their pathway to your page should influence your content strategy.
-If you’re targeting organic search, then SEO and keywords will be critical factors in your headline’s success.
+If you’re targeting organic search, then SEO and keywords will be critical factors in your headline’s or page title’s success.
 If you’re targeting social media traffic, then urgency and ‘consequence‘ will be far more important.

 Your audience has a choice to make: to read or not to read.
 Nine times out of ten, your headline is the deciding factor.
 Whether it’s battling for eyeballs in search results, newsfeeds, or on the page itself—if your headline doesn’t immediately promise value in exchange for your reader’s time, most people are going to ‘pass’.
 How do headlines promise ‘value’?
 Like this.